Best Summer Jobs for Premeds & How to Find Them

 In this article, we’ll explore several ideal summer jobs for premed students that will help you stand out among your peers, develop the kinds of skills you’ll need throughout medical school and beyond, and build connections that could last a lifetime.

-Your premed summers are unique, especially from what summers will be like during medical school.
+Your premed summers are unique, especially compared to what summers will be like during medical school.
 You’re not only trying to earn some extra cash to pay off your soon-to-be staggering tuition fees; you also need to find something that will boost your medical qualifications and make you a compelling applicant to admissions committees.

 5 Best Summer Jobs for Premed Students

 The ideal premed summer job will look different for everyone, so take the time to consider what you want out of this experience.
-There is no wrong or right answer—the only wrong thing is doing nothing with your valuable summer time.
+There is no wrong or right answer.
+The only wrong thing is doing nothing with your valuable summer time.

 1. Emergency Medical Technician (EMT)

-Although becoming an EMT can require extensive training depending on where you live, if you already have the qualifications ready before the summer starts, becoming an EMT offers you a wealth of medical experience.
+Although becoming an EMT can require extensive training, depending on where you live, if you already have the qualifications ready before the summer starts, becoming an EMT offers you a wealth of medical experience.
 If you don’t have this training yet, your summer could be an ideal opportunity to acquire the necessary qualifications.

-You’ll learn how to manage acute medical crises, as well as the stress that comes with it, and develop a rapport with patients—all of which will be invaluable skills in medical school and your future career.
+You’ll learn how to manage acute medical crises, as well as the stress that comes with it, and develop a rapport with patients, all of which will be invaluable skills in medical school and your future career.
 Many of the applicants you’ll be up against will not have these skills before they apply to medical school, so you’ll have a major leg up on your peers.

 As an EMT, your responsibilities will include: